Chris Hicks: The Soulful Shredder of Macon

 Early Mentors and Macon’s Living Blues

-Back when Chris was just a teenage kid getting calls from Jaimoe, and his head was filling up with big dreams, two other men cracked open their sacred circle and also let him stand inside: Bobby O’Dea and Robert Lee Coleman.
+Back when Chris was just a teenage kid getting calls from Jaimoe, and his head was filling up with big dreams, two other men opened their sacred circle and let him stand inside: Bobby O’Dea and Robert Lee Coleman.

 “Bobby and Robert were great mentors to me,” Chris says, paying tribute to them and their generosity.

-Bobby O’Dea was a pillar of Macon’s restless groove — an organist, bandleader, and the kind of big brother who raised up a whole generation of local players.
-They say Bobby kept the doors open at The Rookery, that Cherry Street institution where the stage might host everyone from Jaimoe to Calvin Arline, Clarence Roddy, and Slim Powell — former bandmates of Sam & Dave, Otis Redding, and Percy Sledge.
-Long before Bragg Jam, Bobby’s open mics and legendary jam sessions brought Macon’s music family together, gig after gig.
+Bobby O’Dea was a pillar of Macon’s restless groove, an organist, bandleader, and the kind of big brother who raised up a whole generation of local players.
+They say Bobby kept the doors open at The Rookery, that Cherry Street institution where the stage might host everyone from Jaimoe to Calvin Arline, Clarence Roddy, and Slim Powell, former bandmates of Sam & Dave, Otis Redding, and Percy Sledge.
+Long before Bragg Jam was born at The Rookery, Bobby’s open mics and legendary jam sessions brought Macon’s music family together.

-One night in 1964, Alabama soul singer Percy Sledge dropped by to hear them play at Clint Brantley’s club on Fifth Street — and was so blown away that he recruited nineteen-year-old Robert into his band.
-Just two years later, Sledge released “When a Man Loves a Woman,” the first Southern soul song to ever top the Billboard Hot 100 — with Robert’s guitar in the mix.
+One night in 1964, Alabama soul singer Percy Sledge dropped by to hear them play at the Two Spot, Clint Brantley’s club on Fifth Street.
+Percy was so blown away he recruited nineteen-year-old Robert into his band.
+Just two years later, Sledge released “When a Man Loves a Woman,” the first Southern soul song to ever top the Billboard Hot 100, with Robert’s guitar in the mix.

 But no matter how far the road stretched, Robert always came home to Macon, just like Chris does to this day.

-Through most of the 1980s, Robert and Bobby O’Dea anchored the house band at The Rookery — the kind of band where any night might bring in Jaimoe, Big Mike, Tinsley Ellis, Chris himself, or even Dickey Betts!
+Through most of the 1980s, Robert Lee Coleman and Bobby O’Dea anchored the house band at The Rookery, the kind of band where any night might bring in Jaimoe, Big Mike, Tinsley Ellis, Chris himself, or even Dickey Betts.
 Sitting in with them meant Chris was stepping into Macon’s living, breathing songbook.

 Macon’s past, present, and future were all jamming together in that tight corner bar.
-Chris soaked up every lesson: keep your eyes on the bandleader, feel the spaces between the notes, and when it’s your turn, open the circle for the next kid.
+Mentorship moved through glances and generosity.
+Through grooves.
+Chris soaked up every lesson and unspoken code of Macon musicianship: keep your eyes on the bandleader, feel the spaces between the notes, and when it’s your turn, make space and open the circle for the next kid.

-These days, if an electric city bus passes you on a street in Macon, you might see Robert Lee Coleman’s face rolling by — a full-color portrait paying tribute to a man who still holds court every Monday night at the Back Porch Lounge, still mentoring by example.
+These days, if an electric city bus passes you on a street in Macon, you might see Robert Lee Coleman’s face rolling by, a full-color portrait paying tribute to a man who still holds court around Macon, still mentoring by example.

 Mr. Robert Lee Coleman: